-- Consecutively working out one muscle group over and over again, thinking that “more work yields more results” might actually have a completely opposite effect.
-Putting too much pressure on a muscle leads to muscle not being able to repair itself sufficiently over time.
+- Consecutively working out one muscle group over and over again, thinking that “more work yields more results”, might actually have a completely opposite effect.
+Putting too much pressure on a muscle leads to the muscle not being able to repair itself sufficiently over time.
 Check out my post about overtraining.

 - How’s your nutrition?

 - Do you eat enough food containing Magnesium?

 - Nuts & Seeds